 Informed and inspired by their students, TFA alumni remain life-long advocates for educational excellence and equity.
 Many choose to continue teaching.
 Many others take on school and district leadership, launch enterprises, or enter other fields that shape the opportunities available to children, like law, healthcare, policy-making.

-Today, 65% of TFA alumni work full-time in education, and 85% work in education or in careers serving low-income communities.
+Today, 63% of TFA alumni work full-time in education and four out of five work in education or in careers serving low-income communities.
 This includes:

 School Systems Leaders